-There are long views within, through and into the Conservation Area (CA) from the West, in particular travelling eastwards on the B3081, from Dry Lane and from PRoW N64/27 and N64/75.
+There are long views within, through and into the Conservation Area (CA) from the W, in particular travelling eastwards on the B3081, from Dry Lane and from PRoW N64/27 and N64/75.
 The proposed development, being situated on higher ground to the SE of the majority of these views, will be visible, though highly screened by existing trees.
-Any ridgelines visible will be difficult to distinguish from the existing built development to the East of the site, which is also visible in these views.
-For these reasons, it is unlikely to form a prominent visual element which detracts or distracts from the appreciation of the views into the CA.
+Any ridgelines visible will be difficult to distinguish from the existing built development to the E of the site, which is also visible in these views.
+For these reasons, it is considered that it is unlikely to form a prominent visual element which detracts or distracts from the appreciation of the views into the CA.

-However, visible or not, the development will result in encroachment into land which forms part of the agricultural (undeveloped) hinterland of the CA. The proposals will therefore result in less than substantial harm to its significance.
-However, the nature and extent of that harm is considered to be minimal and the development will not impinge upon the important open gap identified in the Neighbourhood Plan.
+However, visible or not, the development will result in encroachment into land which forms part of the agricultural (undeveloped) hinterland of the CA, whose importance is reflected in the assessment of significance above.
+However, it is considered that the nature and extent of that harm to be minimal and the development will not impinge upon the important open gap identified in the Neighbourhood Plan.
+The application site's position alongside existing development and its elevated position behind a mature tree screen provides some distinction and separation between its character and that of the valley floor between the site and the CA.